butla/presentations/2023-03_developer_workflow_with_local_tests_using_docker-compose/slides.md

 why is it bad to not have a real dB? you don't use the real thing. you can be surprised after you deploy, cause in reality the app will behave differently.
 You don't use the full power of y our tools.
 Like triggers or functions.

+real app won't reset its database every call - your functional tests shouldn't too.
+Integration ones as well.
+You have some wiggle room to configure them, though.
+You can be creating a new org for every test.
+You can create one, and add all the data to it.
+Or you can do anything in between.
+Maximize chaos, but allow yourself to have the precision when you need to (e.g. be able to test a clean start, but have the default a bit more messy and realistic).

+Not all frameworks have tight DB integration and fakes.
+With this you can test everything.

+Prawdziwa baza i nawarstwianie danych dają trochę chaosu, który czasem zrobi dziwny problem - tym samym symulując prawdziwy deployment

 Don't show the code when it's not necessary.
 Focus on the test code and ideas behind it.